Schedule Demo

-SOX compliance refers to obligations driven by the Sarbanes-Oxley Act (SOX) that require US-based public companies to establish and maintain internal control structures, document, assess, and report on the effectiveness of internal controls to the Security Exchange Commission (SEC) and pass an independent annual audit overseen by SOX Public Company Accounting Oversight Board (PCAOB) to prove the compliance.
+SOX compliance refers to the requirements set by the Sarbanes-Oxley Act (SOX), which mandate that publicly traded companies operating in or doing business in the U.S. establish and maintain internal control systems.
+These companies must document, assess, and report on the effectiveness of their internal controls to the Securities and Exchange Commission (SEC).
+Additionally, they must undergo an independent annual audit, overseen by the Public Company Accounting Oversight Board (PCAOB), to demonstrate compliance with SOX regulations.

 The Sarbanes-Oxley (SOX) Act 2002 is a United States federal law brought by Paul Sarbanes and Representative Michael Oxley.
 Its purpose is to increase the accuracy and transparency of corporate governance and financial reporting for public companies by preventing accounting fraud.